-Naturally, a leak-free fuel system is a MUST for proper engine operation and on-board safety.
-Always inspect for fuel leaks prior to connecting battery charger to your engine cranking battery.
-Rear battery compartment lid should always be open for ventilation when charging the batteries.
+Naturally a leak-free fuel system is a MUST for proper operation and on-board safety.
+Always inspect for fuel leaks prior to connecting wiring to the battery or connecting a battery charger to the batteries or to the AC power.